DianaBeki/Portfolio-website/README.md

 ## Portfolio
 >
-For the first milestone in the process of creating your portfolio website, you will:
+- For the second milestone in building your portfolio website, you will create the mobile website section where you will list your portfolio projects.

-- set up a new repository and prepare it for development using best practices (e.g. linters).
-- build the first 2 sections of the mobile website using the template you chose in the previous step.

 ## Built With